mjosborne1/Patient-Dashboard/README.md

 # 🏥 FHIR Patient Dashboard

-A modern Flask app for exploring patient data from a FHIR API, using [HTMX](https://htmx.org/) for seamless interactivity and [Bootstrap 5](https://getbootstrap.com/) for responsive design.
+A modern Flask app for exploring patient data, retreiving a Patient Summary and creating Service Request bundles from a FHIR API, using [HTMX](https://htmx.org/) for seamless interactivity and [Bootstrap 5](https://getbootstrap.com/) for responsive design.

 ---